Guaranteed Minimum Pension projects

 We have developed a streamlined model to calculate and apply any adjustments to members’ benefits required as a result of reconciling GMPs.
 The model has been programmed on Penstream, our administration system, which is also used for the day-to-day administration of our clients’ schemes.
 This integration has a number of advantages including reducing the risk of errors in data extraction and importing, and providing a rigorous audit trail.

 We first discuss with you the different approaches to GMP equalisation in order to agree the most appropriate method for your scheme.
 There is no house view or one size fits all.
 Every scheme is different and it is really important that this is recognised.
+It is also important to recognise the crucial role the scheme administrator plays in the GMP equalisation process.

 Once the approach has been agreed our expert team will carry out the calculations, provide clear reporting to the trustees (see sample graphs below) and a governance document setting out the approach in sufficient detail to support future transactions such as buyout.